alexis-menendez/Inner-Orbit/README.md

   *

 ### INSTALLING + EXECUTING

-* just copy and paste the link (LINK) into the address bar or click on the link in DEPLOYMENT.
+Instructions for installing / executing the app

 ###  DEPLOYMENT

-You access this link: LINK
+You access the app via this link: LINK

 ### BRANCHES